 - Autofocus—this focus mode switches between single and continuous modes based on the subject.
 Keep in mind that this isn’t always reliable, as the camera may make a mistake and focus on the wrong part of the image.

 9. Shoot in Burst Mode to Capture the Moment

 Another good tip for capturing sharp photos is to use burst mode.

 It is especially useful when shooting a moving subject.
 Not only does it increase the chances of a sharp photo, but it also means you can choose the perfect frame in the action sequence.
-This is the reason burst mode is most commonly used by sport and event photographers.
+This is the reason burst mode is most commonly used by sport and wildlife photographers.

 10. Use Manual Focus for Complete Control

 The autofocus on cameras these days is superb, but sometimes you want to use the human eye.
 Manual focus can ensure you focus on exactly what you want.

 Manual focus is especially useful when you are using a tripod, such as photographing a landscape scene or a close-up of a flower.
 To find the exact focus spot, use the camera’s Live View mode and zoom in 5x or 10x.
 Then focus manually and make small adjustments to ensure the best sharpness.